SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 ### Approvers’ Policy vulnerability Task

-**Along with the e-mail, Syskit Point creates a policy vulnerability task** that provides you with all information and actions needed to resolve the policy vulnerability.
+**Along with the e-mail, Syskit Point creates a policy vulnerability task** that provides you with all the information and actions needed to resolve the policy vulnerability.
-The following is available on the task screen:
+The following are available on the task screen:
 * **Number of votes from members for each option (1)**
 * **Promote to Owner action**; once clicked, an **appropriate message appears next to the promoted user along with the Undo action (2)**
 * **Add New Owner action (3)**; to add a new owner, start typing the user's name in the input field; once you select a user, confirm your addition by clicking the Add New Owner link; once clicked, **an appropriate message is displayed for the user, along with the Undo action**
 * **Archive action (4)** that enables you to **archive the Microsoft Team or Microsoft 365 Group**
 * **Delete action (5)** that enables you to delete the **Microsoft Team or Microsoft 365 Group**
-* **Accept Risk Policy button (6)** that enables you to disregard the company policy in case there is a valid reason to do so; **if risk is accepted, no further e-mails will be sent or tasks created for the number of days you select**
+* **Accept Risk Policy button (6)** that enables you to disregard the company policy in case there is a valid reason to do so; **if the risk is accepted, no further e-mails will be sent or tasks created for the number of days you select**
 * **Resolve button (7)** that gets enabled when you promote members to owners or add new ones to comply with the company policy; once clicked, a dialog opens, enabling you to **input a comment and resolve the policy vulnerability**

 ![Policy vulnerability Task](../../.gitbook/assets/orphaned-resources-policy-violation-task-approver.png)